apache/flink/docs/apis/streaming/windows.md

 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-public interface WindowFunction<IN, OUT, KEY, W extends Window> extends Function, Serializable {
+trait WindowFunction[IN, OUT, KEY, W <: Window] extends Function with Serializable {

   /**
     * Evaluates the window and outputs none or several elements.
     *
     * @param key    The key for which this window is evaluated.
     * @param window The window that is being evaluated.
     * @param input  The elements in the window being evaluated.
     * @param out    A collector for emitting elements.
-   *
     * @throws Exception The function may throw exceptions to fail the program and trigger recovery.
     */
-  void apply(KEY key, W window, Iterable<IN> input, Collector<OUT> out) throws Exception;
+  def apply(key: KEY, window: W, input: Iterable[IN], out: Collector[OUT])
 }
 {% endhighlight %}
 </div>